Branding services and branding deliverables can get ridiculously confusing.

 They’re the things you “take home” and put to good use when marketing your business.

-Well, that depends on your specific business and brand vision, but let’s take a look.
+That depends on your specific business and brand vision, but let’s take a look.

 We’ve covered brand and branding strategy plenty of times on the Canny blog.

-So by now, you know your brand strategy consists of your:
+By now, you know your brand strategy consists of your:

 - Brand Values